OCRmyPDF Docker image¶

 Unlike command line usage this program will open a socket and wait for connections.

 The OCRmyPDF web service wrapper is intended for demonstration or development.
 It provides no security, no authentication, no protection against denial of service attacks, and no load balancing.
 The default Flask WSGI server is used, which is intended for development only.
 The server is single-threaded and so can respond to only one client at a time.
-While running OCR, it cannot respond to any other clients.
+It cannot respond to clients while busy with OCR.

 Clients must keep their open connection while waiting for OCR to complete.
 This may entail setting a long timeout; this interface is more useful for internal HTTP API calls.

 Unlike the rest of OCRmyPDF, this web service is licensed under the Affero GPLv3 (AGPLv3) since Ghostscript, a dependency of OCRmyPDF, is also licensed in this way.

 In addition to the above, please read our :ref:`general remarks on using OCRmyPDF as a service <ocr-service>`_.

 Previously OCRmyPDF was delivered in several Docker images for different purposes, based on Ubuntu.

 The Ubuntu-based images will be maintained for some time but should not be used for new deployments.
 They are as follows:

 |Latest ocrmypdf with Tesseract 4.0.0-beta1 on Ubuntu 18.04.
 Includes English, French, German, Spanish, Portugeuse and Simplified Chinese.

 docker pull jbarlow83/ocrmypdf-webservice